 When you are faced with negative or disturbing emotions, can you still be productive at work or remain focused on your everyday obligations?

-If you’re answer is yes, this means that you have high emotional self-control.
+If your answer is yes, this means that you have high emotional self-control.

-While having emotional self-control does not mean that you completely ignore your negative emotions, it does mean that you’re able to manage your feelings in a way that allows you to stay on task when you need to and continue down the right path toward your goals, despite any obstacles that get in your way.
+While having emotional self-control does not mean that you completely ignore your negative emotions, it does mean that you’re able to manage your feelings in a way that allows you to stay on task.

 The two wolves story is a parable that represents this idea of emotional self-control.
 The story is most often said to have originated as a legend from the Cherokee tribe, but various versions of the story have popped up throughout history.